basicmi/AI-Chip/README.md

 ## GPUs from Nvidia
 - [Nvidia's latest GPU](https://www.nvidia.com/en-us/data-center/tesla-v100/) can do 15 TFlops of SP or 120 TFlops with its new Tensor core architecture which is a FP16 multiply and FP32 accumulate or add to suit ML.
-- Nvidia is packing up 8 boards into their[DGX-1](https://www.nvidia.com/en-us/data-center/dgx-server/)for 960 Tensor TFlops.
+- Nvidia is packing up 8 boards into their [DGX-1](https://www.nvidia.com/en-us/data-center/dgx-server/)for 960 Tensor TFlops.
 - [Nvidia Volta - 架构看点](https://mp.weixin.qq.com/s/tEX4H7OEbZF4dKMI0ZOPmw).

 ## GPUs from AMD